 One of the best ways to ensure that there is less clutter in your house is to refrain from buying stuff that you don’t really need, but you just want.
 Don’t be an impulsive buyer.
 The more things you buy, the more clutter there is at home.
 Even when there are freebies that are offered to you when you buy something substantial, think whether you are really going to use it or not, before getting it.
 One of the ways to ensure that you don’t buy unnecessary things is to decide to actually buy something only after 24 hours have passed after feeling the impulse to buy it.
 After 24 hours, it is likely that you will realize whether the stuff is really needed or it is just a passing fancy.
 Finally, do not buy things just because they are on sale.
 Buy only and only if you really need them.
 And even if you need to buy something, think whether you can make do with what you have already with you.

 From your paper napkins to your kids’ toys, each of your possessions should belong to a particular place reserved for it.
 There should be a place to store kids’ toys, another place for storing clothes belonging to each family member, and yet another space to put away items that are used only during certain times of the year, like Christmas decorations for example.
 Things that are most frequently used should be stored in a place that is easy to access.
 No space in a house needs this kind of assignment of spaces as much as the kitchen.
-Organize your kitchen so that you do not have to search for spoons and forks, or your sauce pans or oven-safe containers.
+Organize your kitchen so that you do not have to search for spoons and forks, or your sauce pans or oven-safe containers or knives from the best online knives reviews.
 The same goes for all the rooms in the house.

 This is so obvious, yet often difficult to implement.
 Putting back things where they belong is an exercise in mindfulness and overcoming laziness.
 However, it can be done, if you remember how much time can be saved when you do not have to search the whole house for something, and you know where something is kept.
 It is often the kids in the house who do not like to put things back where they belong.
 They have to be trained from young, to put back their toys in the toy cupboard or toy basket, and books to the corresponding book shelves.
 It takes mindfulness and diligence, but is totally worth the trouble.